leo385/blog-app/README.rst

 This is blog application, where you can create some posts in specific category, either publish or modificate it from backoffice admin panel.

+You can check it out on my vps, here: https://frog02-20301.wykr.es/blog/

 Quick start
 -----------